The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 • Cultural Conditioning and Protective Coping Mechanisms: as children, our inner selves craved freedom, expression, and joy.
 But in order to fit in with societal expectations, you learned cultural conditioning and protective coping mechanisms to suppress your strong emotions and act as a goodist or people-pleaser, perfectionist, co-dependent, masking, hyper-responsible and/or over-achieving person.

 This is all really exhausting!
 Your body is able to respond to certain amounts of stress in a positive and healthy way.
-Longer amounts of stress can also be tolerated if you have the supports.
+Longer amounts of ongoing stress can also be tolerated if you have the appropriate supports.

 If there are a lack of supports and severe and ongoing exposure to intense stress, it can create a lot of internal pressure.
 This pressure might build for years until something like a virus, medication, injury, or another stressful event causes an overwhelming stress response.
 This distress is overwhelming stress and emotional response characterized by a sense of feeling unsafe. your brain (specifically, the amygdala) interprets the distress signals as threatening and your autonomic nervous system goes into survival mode: fight, flight, and/or freeze.